azure-architect/project-base-context/scripts/README.md

 # Git Workflow Scripts

-Scripts for managing git commits and project status in the Context Engineering + IADPVEC framework.
+Scripts for managing git commits and project status in the Context Engineering + IADPVEVC framework.

 ## 📋 Available Scripts